 corepack prepare pnpm@11.7.0 --activate

-Now every dev environment and CI runner has the exact same pnpm version.
-AI cannot accidentally invoke a different version even if it tries pnpm correctly.
+Now every dev environment and CI runner uses the exact same pnpm version, derived from the packageManager field.
+The AI cannot accidentally invoke a different version even if it tries pnpm correctly.
+If you only enable corepack locally and not on CI, you get a class of bug whose symptoms look identical to the wrong-manager problem.

 - Only one lockfile exists in the repo (